 - References: Can someone vouch for you - an employer, a former roommate, a parent?

 Some of those have substitutes.
 Others can be offset by a guarantor or a higher deposit.
-We map your situation to the path of least resistance.
+Whether you’re applying to a mid-rise near the Medical Center or a townhome community in Pearland, we map your situation to the path of least resistance.

 If your income is below 3x the rent - common for first jobs, internships, and students - a guarantor can clear the gap.
 There are two ways to do it: